 CONFERENCE DETAILS WILL BE POSTED AS THEY BECOME AVAILABLE.

-* Call for Papers - All proposals must be submitted as one PDF file sent electronically to the Richards Center.
+* Call for Papers - Closed as of September 13, 2013.
+All proposals must be submitted as one PDF file sent electronically to the Richards Center.

 * Program: (Please contact the Richards Center if you have any corrections to the program.)

 * Membership to The Society of Civil War Historians.

 * Credit Card Preregistration Secure Web Site: under eStore - George and Ann Richards Civil War Era Center.

 * Academic Press Tables (more information and registration form)

 * Hotel: Sheraton Inner Harbor Hotel, 300 South Charles Street, Baltimore, Maryland

 The SCWH held its biennial conference at the Hyatt Regency in Lexington, Kentucky, June 14-16.
 Two hundred, thirty people registered for the conference, approximately the same number that registered for the previous conference in Richmond, Virginia.

 The Kentucky Historical Society and the Filson Historical Society co-sponsored the Thursday banquet and the closing reception on Saturday.
 Kent Whitworth, executive director of the Kentucky Historical Society, and Mark V. Wetherington, director of the Filson Historical Society, both spoke briefly at the Thursday banquet and welcomed the Society and the conference attendees to Lexington.